 When handled correctly, controversial topics can be a gold mine of conversation in the ESL classroom.

-Though it is sometimes necessary to create discussion over supplied curriculum topics, using controversial issues in the classroom allows a natural and emotional pathway to conversation.
-If you are sensitive to your students’ opinions and aware of their feelings, tough to tackle topics just might provide the best lessons all year.
+Though it is sometimes necessary to create discussion with supplied curriculum topics, using controversial issues in the classroom allows a natural and emotional pathway to conversation.
+If you are sensitive to your students’ opinions and aware of their feelings, tough-to-tackle-topics just might provide the best lessons all year.

 Example controversial topics:

 - Should a university degree be a pre-requisit to get a good job?